 Although computer software expenses can still be deductible, remember that they are classified as “MISC Deductions.”
 As a result, one can deduct just what exceeds 2% of your AGI.
 That is the minor deduction you can take.

-Take advantage of Section 179 tax deduction with Ubisec
+Take advantage of the Section 179 tax deduction with Ubisec

 However small or large your business, there’s a good possibility you could make impressive savings by taking advantage of the Section 179 tax deduction.
 At Ubisec, we can help you make the right software and hardware decisions to get the most out of your deduction while securing top-quality IT equipment for the upcoming year.